pulumi/docs/content/blog/peace-of-mind-with-cloud-secret-providers/index.md

 ## Scoping Permission to our Key

 Generally, in AWS, you scope access to resources using IAM roles.
 However, for sensitive values like KMS keys, IAM roles alone aren't enough to provide the security you might need.
-As an example, if someone in your AWS account as an IAM role with the following policy attached:
+As an example, if someone in your AWS account has an IAM role with the following policy attached:

 ```json
 {